 Explore the archive and the history of Glasgow's infrastructure by clicking the subject headers below.
 A new website is currently in development and will launch in late 2020.

 The story of Glasgow’s motorways can be traced back to the 1940s.
 The History section provides background on the planning & development of the motorway system, & includes a timeline of important dates.

-The Glasgow motorway system is made up of a number of major routes, including, the M73, M74, M77, M8, M80 & M898.
-This index provides links to our articles on each route, as well as some important facts & figures.
+The Glasgow motorway system is made up of a number of major routes, including the M73, M74, M77, M8, M80 & M898.

 For further information on the history of Scott Wilson Kirkpatrick & Partners, and specifically on Scott Wilson in Scotland, we recommend Jim McCafferty's excellent website on the subject.
 Click below for more.

-The Glasgow Motorway Archive seeks to provide a comprehensive and factually accurate historic resource.
+The Glasgow Motorway Archive seeks to provide a comprehensive and factually accurate historical resource.
 To find out who we are, and why we are here, be sure to check out the About Us page!